joaoalbertocsjunior/react-s/README.md

 - JSON excels at being one of best data interchange format between integrated systems.

 You can write logic inside JSON as you would in xml or jsx.

+## Do i have to re-write all my code to use this?

+No, you can simple use the parse functions provided.

 ## Is the project _production ready_